HawkTom/Homework/AI Review .md

   - Completeness: Does it always find a solution if it exists
   - Optimality: Does it always find the least-cost solution
-  - Time complexity: # nodes generated / expanded
+  - Time complexity:  nodes generated  expanded
-  - maximum #nodes in memory
+  - maximum nodes in memory

 - Uniformed Search Methods